 • Cellular network

-Wi-Fi-based video access control systems can be very quick to get up and running, but reliability is a concern with such systems because Wi-Fi can easily go down for periods of time and/or its signal can be degraded periodically due to heavy usage on the connection.
-Thus Wi-Fi-based video access control systems are typically not recommended for most security applications for that reason; however, they may be appropriate in a limited number of other settings where backup access options are available if Wi-Fi went down.
-Unfortunately, the highly inconvenient nature of not being able to access a location in a timely matter makes Wi-Fi video access control a “no-go” for most applications.
+Wi-Fi-based systems are quick to get up and running, but reliability is a concern.ย This is because Wi-Fi can easily go down for periods of time.ย WiFi signals are also degraded periodically due to heavy usage on the connection.ย Thus Wi-Fi-based systems are typically not recommended for most security applications for that reason.ย However, they are appropriate in a limited number of other settings where backup access options are available if Wi-Fi went down.
+Unfortunately, the highly inconvenient nature of not being able to access a location in a timely matter makes Wi-Fi video access control a โ€œno-goโ€ for most applications.

-Cellular-based video access control systems are simple to install, but there is currently only one manufacturer of cellular-based video access control systems, CellGate.
-This is likely due to the complex development requirements of a cellular-supported video access control system, which many companies have attempted but have not been able to do successfully.
-CellGate’s first single-family cellular video access control system was first released in 2016, and their initial multi-tenant video access control system came out in 2017.
-All of CellGate’s video access control systems have been very well received by users since their introduction.
-Cellular-based video access control systems do have nominal ongoing monthly recurring costs that cover: utilization of the cellular network, server costs from web portal administration, and ongoing technical support.
+Cellular-based video access control systems are simple to install, but there is currently only one manufacturer of such systems, CellGate.ย This is likely due to the complex development requirements of a cellular-supported system, which many companies have attempted but are not been able to do successfully.ย CellGateโ€™s first single-family cellular video access control system was first released in 2016, and their initial multi-family system came out in 2017.
+All of CellGateโ€™s video access control systems have been very well received by users since their introduction.ย Cellular-based systems have nominal ongoing monthly recurring costs that cover: utilization of the cellular network, server costs from web portal administration, and ongoing technical support.

-Video access control systems are highly appealing for security because they can allow users to both see and speak to whomever is requesting access, truly confirming the identity of the visitor.
-In addition, some video access control systems will automatically capture and record any movement that happens near the video camera, often catching nefarious activities that other systems without video capabilities would not have been able to capture.
-Similarly, CellGate’s cellular video access control systems can also integrate up to 4 external cameras in addition to the native camera included in each system, allowing for even more views of key access locations, and greater security and control.
+Video access control systems are highly appealing for security because they allow users to both see and speak to whomever is requesting access.ย Truly confirming the identity of the visitor.ย In addition, some of these systems will automatically capture and record any movement that happens near the video camera.ย This often catches nefarious activities that other systems without video capabilities would not capture.ย Similarly, CellGateโ€™s cellular video-based systems also integrate with up to 3 external cameras in addition to the native camera included in each system.ย This allows for even more views of key access locations, and greater security and control.